Kongsberg-Commercial/kd-em-ros-controller/src/em_data_analyzer/README.md

 ## Testing

-For testing without real multibeam data, a dummy GPS publisher is included:
+For testing a dummy GPS publisher is included:

 ```bash
 # Optional: Start dummy GPS publisher for testing